Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Google Pixel Watch alternatives you can buy

-After years of speculation and seemingly endless rumor, customers can now get their hands on the Google Pixel Watch, announced alongside the new Pixel 7 series.
+After years of speculation and seemingly endless rumor, customers can now get their hands on the Google Pixel Watch.
 The company’s first smartwatch worthy of the Google logo hopes to offer a quintessential Google experience on the wrist, with a dash of Fitbit’s fitness tracking and Wear OS app support.
 But if you weren’t rocked to your core by the Pixel Watch at launch, there are plenty of other stellar smartwatches to consider.
 Below, we round up the best Google Pixel Watch alternatives you can buy right now.

 Buying the right Google Pixel Watch alternative

 The Google Pixel Watch isn’t particularly unique in its smart or fitness feature set, but before buying any product it’s important you ask one question: What do you want from your smartwatch?